13 Instructors · 3 Tracks

 Chris teaches planners to layer capital improvement cycle data with enrollment forecasts, producing Master Plans that sequence facility investment to match where students will actually be.

-Marci Horner combines school planning, GIS analysis, and demographic expertise to tackle the most politically sensitive work in K-12: boundary adjustments, school consolidations, and safety mapping.
+Marci Horner combines school planning, GIS analysis, and demographic expertise to tackle the most politically sensitive work in K-12: capacity utilization, school consolidations, redistricting, and safety mapping.
 Her focus is the human element — helping districts understand that the data is only part of the challenge.
 How it is communicated to parents, boards, and communities often determines whether a sound plan succeeds or collapses in a public meeting.

 The problem she solves